MATTHEW KALLIMAN'S WEBSITE

 (Jeremiah 27:5-8)

-God was using Nebuchadnezzar, king of Babylon, as the "lesser light to rule the night."
-Nebuchadnezzar's destruction of the Jerusalem temple symbolized God's presence being removed from the earth.
-Most of the nations were already cut off from God, but during the Babylonian period even Judah lost its connection (Leviticus 16; Psalm 89; Lamentations 5:19-22).
-God was allowing a period of extraordinary darkness to come upon the world (Matthew 4:16; John 1:4-11).
-He used the prophet Daniel to teach Nebuchadnezzar that Babylon's dominion over the nations was ordained by God (Daniel 2:37-38; 4:17, 25, 32; see Romans 13:1).
+Nebuchadnezzar's destruction of the Jerusalem temple symbolized God's presence being removed from the earth in a profound way.
+The Gentile nations were already cut off from God, but during the time of Nebuchadnezzar's reign even the people of Judah lost their connection with God (Leviticus 16; Psalm 89; Lamentations 5:19-22; Hosea 1:8; 5:15).
+God had temporarily "divorced His wife" -- the people of Israel and Judah (Jeremiah 3; Ezekiel 16; Hosea 1-2) -- and was allowing a period of great darkness to come upon the world (Matthew 4:16; John 1:4-11).
+He used the prophet Daniel to inform Nebuchadnezzar that Babylon's dominion over all nations was ordained by God (Daniel 2:37-38; 4:17, 25, 32; see Romans 13:1).
 God was "changing the times and seasons, removing kings and setting up kings" (Daniel 2:21), causing a new era of history to appear.
-Babylon would be the first in a succession of four world-ruling empires which would dominate the latter half of the Fourth Millennial Day -- the period between the Old and New Testaments (Daniel 2; 7; 8).
+Nebuchadnezzar's kingdom would be the first in a succession of four world-ruling empires which would dominate the latter half of the Fourth Millennial Day -- the period between the Old and New Testaments (Daniel 2; 7; 8).

 The Son of David